ArjunaCluster/ArjunaUsers/about/accounts.md

 Passwords must be changed every 90 days, you will receive a warning 14 days before your password expires.
 You have an additional 90 days to change your password, after which your account *will be marked inactive.*

+> Sharing passwords, or other account information, is a violation of the [Acceptable Use Policy](#acceptable-use-policy).

 ## Inactive Accounts